top of page

 • Helping someone to achieve their aims through connecting with the right services, agencies, etc.

-“An advocate is like having someone in your corner” - Unpaid Carer, Mobilise Community
+“An advocate is like having someone in your corner”

-Why might carers need advocacy?
+Why might we need advocacy?

 • We may have a difficult relationship with the person we care for, making advocating for them difficult emotionally for us.

-• We may have uncertainty that our voice is strong enough to be heard – or haven’t felt heard previously and want support to make our case.
+• We may have uncertainty that our voice is strong enough to be heard –or haven’t felt heard previously and want support to make our case.

 “I didn’t feel heard by social services.
-Having someone on my side helped me get my views across.” - Unpaid Carer, Mobilise Community
+Having someone on my side helped me get my views across.”

 “When I was alone in meetings with professionals, my feelings of fear and anger began to get too much, and I was accused of having anger issues.
-Having an advocate helped me remain calm and focussed.” - Unpaid Carer, Mobilise Community
+Having an advocate helped me remain calm and focussed.”

-When might a carer need an advocate?
+When might we need an advocate?

 • If we need to raise a complaint or go to tribunal.